MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 Now it's time to activate the cargo links.
 Double check and triple-check to make sure you have the correct materials imported to each cargo link!

 When you activate a link, the first freighter to arrive will be empty.
 It will loiter for a short spell then depart to begin its hauling route.
-Each circuit takes three minutes of wall clock time (about 3 hours UT):
+Each circuit takes three minutes of wall clock time:

 1. As the freighter is arriving the lights on the pad will rapidly blink amber
 2. Once the freighter has landed it will transfer what cargo it can into the green bay, and the lights on the pad will slowly blink amber